-In a world where we rely on Google and Siri to tell us about upcoming events, it isn’t enough for arts organizations to have a simple event page on their website.
-These event pages also need to meet Web 3.0 requirements.
+In a world where we rely on Google and Siri to tell us about new artists or upcoming events, it isn’t enough for arts organizations to have a simple artist profile or an event page on their website.
+These pages also need to meet Web 3.0 requirements.
 As part of these requirements, they need to have structured data (specific computer-language codes) that help machines “see” text, images and other media on a webpage.

 Just like humans, machines often ignore web pages that they don’t understand.
-But with structured data, Google, Siri and many other platforms will more likely recommend your events to local arts goers and tourists alike.
+But with structured data, Google, Siri and many other platforms will more likely recommend your events and introduce your artists to new audiences.

-Want to learn how to bring your events into Web 3.0?
+Want to learn how to bring your events and artist profiles into Web 3.0?
 Consider applying to CAPACOA’s Digital Discoverability Program.

-Each September, presenting or producing members can apply to work with the Linked Digital Future Initiative and Culture Creates.
+Each year, arts organizations can apply to work with the Linked Digital Future Initiative and its Artsdata project partners.
 Through a series of information and training sessions, you will receive a personalized diagnosis of your organization’s digital discoverability.
-Additionally, you will learn how to publish structured event data on your website.
+Additionally, you will learn how to boost your SEO and publish structured data on your website.